 Cryptocurrencies hit the mainstream around two years ago but have a history which spans a lot longer, after gaining more substantial recognition, it has left many business owners open to the possibility of embracing cryptocurrencies as a form of payment (such as Bitcoin).

-With adoption increasing cryptocurrencies are fast becoming part of the business landscape, with many services and payment platforms enabling buying, selling and online trading in the cryptocurrency market (alongside dabbling in spread betting markets at City Index).
+With adoption increasing cryptocurrencies are fast becoming part of the business landscape, with many services and payment platforms enabling buying, selling and online trading in the cryptocurrency market.
 The question remains, however, should you be accepting cryptocurrencies moving forward and what are the key benefits they can offer you over more traditional forms of payment.

 No fees (most of the time)